opennetworkinglab/aether-docs/developer/roc-api.rst

 for ownership and role-based access control purposes. `Enterprise` contains the following fields:

 * `connectivity-service`.
 A list of connectivity services that realize connectivity for this enterprise.
-A connectivity service is a reference to the sdcore, and reflects either a 4G or a 5G core.
+A connectivity service is a reference to the SD-Core, and reflects either a 4G or a 5G core.

 Site